forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

 .. code-block:: bash

-  docker compose -f localhost.docker-compose.yml logs quackamollie
+  docker compose logs quackamollie

   # Or just
   docker logs quackamollie

   # Use the option `-f/--follow` to see the logs produced dynamically
-  docker compose -f localhost.docker-compose.yml logs -f quackamollie
+  docker compose logs -f quackamollie

 - After sending a message to the bot, if you are not authorized and not banned, you should see in the logs lines like these with your Telegram ID: